ELKHEMIRI/Bank-Account/README.md

 Think of your personal bank account experience When in doubt, go for the simplest solution

 # Requirements
-- Deposit and Withdrawal
+- domain.model.Deposit and Withdrawal
-- Account statement (date, amount, balance)
+- domain.model.Account statement (date, amount, balance)
 - Statement printing

 # User Stories